 4. Congenital/Traumatic Lordosis

-Can arise from injuries such as fractures or sports injuries in children.
+Congenital lordosis arises from injuries such as fractures or sports injuries in children.
 In some cases, congenital defects in spine development lead to weakened links in the spinal structure, resulting in a condition known as spondylolysis.
 Requires rest and limited movement for healing to prevent vertebrae slippage and nerve pinching.

 5. Neuromuscular Lordosis

-Encompasses various conditions, including muscular dystrophy and cerebral palsy, each affecting spinal curvature in different ways.
+Neuromuscular lordosis is caused by various conditions, including muscular dystrophy and cerebral palsy, each affecting spinal curvature in different ways.
+Treatment options vary based on the specific neuromuscular disorder.

 Symptoms of Lordosis

-Lordosis is primarily defined by an exaggerated inward curve of the spine.
+Lordosis is defined by an exaggerated inward curve of the spine.
 This pronounced curvature can manifest physically, often causing the buttocks and stomach area to protrude noticeably, hence the nickname of swayback posture.
 Due to the spinal curve, individuals with lordosis might struggle to lie flat on the floor comfortably.

-- Persistent back or neck pain, which may become more pronounced with certain activities or postures.
+• Persistent back or neck pain, which may become more pronounced with certain activities or postures.

-- Sciatica, or pain that radiates down the legs and feet, often stemming from nerve compression.
+• Sciatica, or pain that radiates down the legs and feet, often stemming from nerve compression.

-- Tingling or numbness in the affected areas, indicating nerve involvement.
+• Tingling or numbness in the affected areas, indicating nerve involvement.

 In rare and more serious cases, lordosis can lead to neurological symptoms such as loss of bladder or bowel control, or sudden, severe leg pain or weakness.
 These symptoms are indicative of significant nerve involvement and require immediate medical attention.
 It is important for individuals experiencing such symptoms to seek evaluation and treatment to prevent further complications.